 How to live without Windows Explorer in SharePoint Online

 If you have stumbled upon this post, you most likely have been utilizing Windows Explorer functionality in SharePoint to access and work with files and folders.
 Since the majority of organizations have been using SharePoint as a file share, the Open with Explorer button acted as a pacifier for those craving to work with SharePoint in a familiar fashion.
 But times have changed, and this feature is becoming less and less relevant.
-With this post, I would like to explain why you actually no longer need it and why it might be a good time to wean off the old habit.
+With this post, I would like to explain why you no longer need it and why it might be a good time to wean off the old habit.

 What finally makes the transition possible is the fact that SharePoint Online now has a new and modern document library.
-Listed below are some of the reasons why Windows Explorer was so popular, as well as the way of achieving same functionality without it.
+Listed below are some of the reasons why Windows Explorer was so popular, as well as the way of achieving the same functionality without it.

 Why you no longer need Windows Explorer

 The old (classical) document library only allowed to upload up to 100 files at a time.
 If the number of files exceeded 100, you would get the message below.

 So you either had to break files into multiple batches or open the library with Windows Explorer and move them that way.
 The new document library no longer has such a limit, so you can easily upload thousands of files all in one shot.

 A much bigger requirement was the need to upload folders into a SharePoint document library.
 The old library lacked that capability altogether.
 You either had to recreate folders one by one or open with Windows Explorer and move folders with content that way.
 When you tried to drag and drop folders into the library, you faced a nasty error message.